digicatapult/helm-charts/charts/veritable-cloudagent/README.md

 ### Sidecars

-If additional containers are needed in the same pod as veritable-cloudagent (such as additional metrics or logging exporters), they can be defined using the `sidecars` parameter.
+If additional containers are needed in the same pod as veritable-ui (such as additional metrics or logging exporters), they can be defined using the `sidecars` parameter.
 If these sidecars export extra ports, extra port definitions can be added using the `service.extraPorts` parameter.
-[Learn more about configuring and using sidecar containers](https://docs.bitnami.com/kubernetes/apps/veritable-cloudagent/administration/configure-use-sidecars/).
+[Learn more about configuring and using sidecar containers](https://cloudnative-pg.io/docs/1.26/cnpg_i#sidecar-container).

 ### Pod affinity